 There are several great ways to make jewelry using briolettes.
-You can use briolette bails, simply string them onto necklaces (big ones make great center pendants) or you can take it to the next level with wire-wrapping!
+You can use pinch bails and triangle bails to simply string them onto necklaces (big ones make great center pendants).
+Or you can take it to the next level with wire-wrapping!
 Wire-wrapping a briolette, or any tip-drilled bead or pendant, really transforms a piece into a one-of-kind creation.
 And though it’s a little tricky to get the hang of at first, the payoff is well worth it.

 The first thing to consider when wire-wrapping is what kind of wire you want to use.
 If you are new to wire -wrapping I recommend using an inexpensive Artistic Wire to practice.
 Anything from a 20 gauge to a 24 gauge works well.
 (20 gauge being the thickest, 24 gauge being the thinnest, and 22 gauge in the middle).
 Because this technique takes practice, it is good to learn on an affordable wire, since you will inevitably have to re-do your wraps several times to reach perfection.